opensearch-project/opensearch-benchmark/docker/README.md

 To run the image in a Docker container, invoke the following command:
 ```
-docker run opensearchproject/opensearch-benchmark [ARGS]
+docker run opensearchproject/opensearch-benchmark [OSB ARGS]
 ```

 For instance, using `-h` for the arguments will print the OSB help information.
 Once the OSB process completes, the Docker container is automatically terminated.

-To run in interactive mode, run docker run `-it opensearchproject/opensearch-benchmark /bin/sh`.
+To run in interactive mode, run `docker run -it opensearchproject/opensearch-benchmark /bin/sh`.
 This will place you into a shell to interact with the container where you can invoke opensearch-benchmark with any desired subcommands or options.
 When you are finished, exit from the shell to terminate the container.

+### Minor Bug found in OSB 0.2.0 on Dockerhub and Pypi
-**Minor Bug in OSB v0.2.0:** For OSB version 0.2.0 on Dockerhub and Pypi, running opensearch-benchmark without any subcommands will result in a failure.
+For OSB version 0.2.0 on Dockerhub and Pypi, running opensearch-benchmark without any arguments will result in a failure.
 See the following for examples:

 Ran opensearch-benchmark docker image with tag 0.2.0 without any args
 ```